 On our last trip to Hungary, we were able to sample some of the amazing Hungarian dishes that make this one of our favorite comfort foods.
-Every dish that we tries tasted like it was made with care by our own grandmother.
+Every dish that we tried tasted like it was made with care by our own grandmother.

 Traditional Hungarian Food

-1. Goulash (Gulyás)
+1. Goulash Soup (Gulyás)

 The big benefit of goulash is that the ingredients required to make it render it a very affordable dish.
 More than that, it is very filling and full of flavor.
 Different regions of Hungary may have their own twist on goulash.
 For example, some regions may use carrots while others may throw in some pork.
 However, more often than not, goulash will be made with beef.
-This is the perfect dish to make at home with this tasty recipe.

 2. Fisherman’s Soup (Halászlé)